-Infrared photography is confusing to many photographers, as can require special filters, IR converted cameras, and post processing expertise.
+Infrared photography is confusing to many photographers, as can require special filters or IR converted cameras.
 Don’t let that intimidate you, as infrared photography is fun and rewarding, as you’ll see from the sample photos here.
 This article will help you learn what you need to know about infrared photography, give you an idea of what gear you’ll need to get started (it’s cheaper than you think!), and assist with basic post-processing!

 Luckily, the camera can see infrared light.
 The camera’s sensor is sensitive to infrared light, but manufacturers a “hot mirror” filter in front of the sensor to block this light, so that only the “regular” visible light can reach the sensor.
 This filter blocks the vast majority of infrared light, but not all of it.
 By adding another filter on top of the lens that blocks visible light, regular DSLRs can be used to as infrared cameras as that little bit of infrared light that reaches the sensor is now the only light that reaches the sensor.